Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Introduction

-Decision support systems for organizations have been widespread for several decades \citep{keen_decision_1987,ain_two_2019} and have come to encompass things like communication technologies, structured discussions, and decision modeling as well \citep{desanctis_foundation_1987,humphreys_user-centered_1996}.
-While communication and process structuring elements can affect decisions, we focus here on the information processing elements \citep{zigurs_theory_1998}.
-Decision support systems outside of organizations are not as extensive or formalized but nonetheless provide powerful tools; nonpartisan voter guides, consumer guides and patient decision aids were common before the internet, but are all the more important given the ease with which they can be accessed online \citep{darley_toward_2010,hoffman_delivering_2013}.
-In both types of settings, these systems start by pulling together materials and data.
-Sometimes the materials are simply stored and labelled, as with the graduate student admission example, but in other instances, like business intelligence systems, the system has access to a vast underlying database, and design choices must be made around what information to surface and how.
-Either way, the human designers of these systems ``have often concentrated on `enhancing' the judgment environments by providing decision aids and interventions designed to make judgment more accurate, and in doing so have made assumptions about what individuals need to know and how this information should be displayed'' \citep{mosier_technology_2008}.
+Individuals' searches for information and interpretations are vital sources of cognitive diversity in groups, but decision support systems supplant that search with a curated set of facts and frames for interpreting them.
+Decision support systems have been widespread for several decades \citep{keen_decision_1987,ain_two_2019} and encompass communication support, process structuring, and information processing elements\footnote{Because of its generality and descriptive clarity, we use the term decision support systems to encompass a wide range of approaches and alternative names (e.g., expert systems, executive information systems, business intelligence systems, group decision support systems, dashboards, key performance indicators, and others).} \citep{desanctis_foundation_1987,humphreys_user-centered_1996,zigurs_theory_1998}.
+The designers of these systems ``have often concentrated on `enhancing' the judgment environments by providing decision aids and interventions designed to make judgment more accurate, and in doing so have made assumptions about what individuals need to know and how this information should be displayed'' \citep[p.
+80]{mosier_technology_2008}.

-In standard human resource decision making, these assumptions are reflected in what the applicant is asked to submit as a part of the application process.
-Today, those materials can be automatically processed and evaluated up to the point of providing a single score for candidates.
-Figure \ref{fig:DSS_recruiting} shows a demonstration interface from Oracle's platform.
-While the specific evaluation metrics are proprietary or organization specific, on a high level these systems implement a range of assumptions about what information is most relevant to personnel decisions and therefore structures judgment and decision processes.
-The design principles and empirical choices made in these systems have relevance for group decision making outcomes, but those will be addressed in future work.
-Here we focus on how decision makers can engage with a given system.